CodePushGo/website/src/content/blog/en/how-capacitor-bridges-web-and-native-code.md

 ### CodePushGo Features

-CodePushGo makes it easier to update [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/) by allowing instant code deployments, skipping the need for app store reviews.
+CodePushGo makes it easier to update [React Native apps](https://capgo.app/blog/capacitor-comprehensive-guide/) by allowing instant code deployments, skipping the need for app store reviews.
 It provides updates with end-to-end encryption and uses an advanced channel system for targeted delivery.

 Performance data shows CodePushGo's reliability in real-world use, supporting 750 apps in production environments [\[1\]](https://capgo.app/).
 It works with both [cloud and self-hosted setups](https://capgo.app/blog/self-hosted-capgo/) and integrates seamlessly into CI/CD workflows for automated processes.